insujang/insujang.github.io/_posts/2018-11-22-systemd-boot-process.markdown

                             v
                   graphical.target
 ```
-The first target of systemd to be launched is `default.target`, which is typically a simlink to `graphical.target` or `multi-user.target`
+The first target of systemd to be launched is `default.target`, which is typically a symbolically linked to `graphical.target` or `multi-user.target`
 (depending on whether system is configured for a GUI or only a text console).
 If you want to add your own system service into systemd hierarchy, it would be usally be added `multi-user.target`, like for example:
 ```